Master Your Interview: 25 Key Quantitative Aptitude Questions

 2. Gauge Your Strength and Weakness

-In the process of test preparation for Quantitative exams, an essential skill is the ability to recognize both strengths and weaknesses.
+In the process of test preparation for Quantitative Aptitude exams, an essential skill is the ability to recognize both strengths and weaknesses.
 This fundamental skill significantly enhances the preparation journey.
 Once students gain a clear understanding of where they need to concentrate more, they can tailor their preparation accordingly.
 Given that quantitative aptitude revolves around solving mathematical problems, adopting a strategic and intelligent approach is the key to success.

 3. Note Down the Notes